SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    the reasons that:

    1. The index itself wuold be very big
-   2. Find a student can still be rather time-consuming
+   2. Find an entry can still be rather time-consuming

       > Temporal Complexity of `binary search` is `O(log n)`, which theoretially
       > should be the best choice, but pratically, with big volume of data, I